Character page for Love Actually.

 - The Cover Changes the Meaning: From "Love is All Around" to "Christmas is All Around" in an attempt to have a Christmas-themed breakaway hit.
 Personally, he finds the whole thing ridiculous and refuses to promote it without deep sarcasm.

-- Drugs Are Bad: Hilariously subverted when Billy Mack makes an appearance on what appears to be a version of old Saturday morning show SMTV Live;Billy: Oh...
+- Drugs Are Bad: Hilariously subverted when he makes an appearance on what appears to be a version of old Saturday morning show SMTV Live;Billy: Oh...
 Hiya kids.
 Here's an important message from your Uncle Bill.
-Don't buy drugs. ...Become a rock star, and they give you them for free!
+Don't buy drugs. ...Become a rock star, and they'll give you them for free!

 - Fat and Skinny: The skinny to Joe's fat.